cloud441/ACEProjectAmaris/README.md

 * using **Cloud Monitoring**, create a new dashboard for this project.

 ## Part 1: Set up your Elasticsearch Service

+> The first Service to implement is our Elasticsearch cluster.
+The reason we want to use kubernetes for this service is because Elasticsearch is built for being parallelized on multiple pods, exactly as Kubernetes deploy applications in multiple pods.

 ### Step 1.1: Create your GKE cluster for all your services